 · Independent Living

-Students are also provided access to the Georgia Standards of Excellence and will be assessed through the Georgia Alternate Assessment (GAA) in the areas of ELA, Math, Science, and Social Studies.
+Students are also provided access to the Georgia Standards of Excellence and those who are in grades 3-5 will be assessed through the Georgia Alternate Assessment (GAA) in the areas of ELA, Math, and Science (only 5th grade).

 Students with special needs have diverse learning styles and often have unique physical challenges.
 The instructional approaches which will be implemented in the classroom will be differentiated to address the specific needs of each student.
 Subsequently, the goal is that students will inherently perform at their highest potential.